Board of Trustees

 Alan has been on the board of Hamlin Robinson School since its inception in 1983.
 Alan has been involved in two-way radio and wireless communication systems his entire life and for the past 30 years has owned or managed companies involved in installing and maintaining communication systems.
 Alan holds a BS from Carnegie Mellon University and an MBA from Pacific Lutheran University.
 Outside of work, Alan’s interests include hiking, boating, scuba diving, computers, music, wine, scotch whisky, travelling, geology, wildlife and pets.
 He is a member of the Tacoma Yacht Club, The Point Defiance Zoo Society, The Washington State Historical Society and the Tacoma Glass Museum.

 Dr. Russell Smith joined the HRS Board in 2018.
 Russell grew up in South Florida and received a B.A. and M.A. in History from the University of Miami.
 He subsequently earned his Ph.D. in History from Arizona State University.
-He has been the Head of School at Eton School in Bellevue since 2012, and Russell serves as the current Board President for the Northwest Association of Independent Schools (NWAIS).
+He has been the Head of School at Eton School in Bellevue since 2012, and Russell serves as the Immediate Past President for the Northwest Association of Independent Schools (NWAIS).

 Lizanne is the parent of a Hamlin Robinson School alumnae.
 She joined the board in 2013 after serving as a Parent Association class representative.
 Lizanne holds a JD from Villanova University and a BS in Construction Management from Spring Garden College (Pennsylvania), and is currently Vice President and Corporate Counsel at Getty Images.
 Lizanne has volunteered with the Phinney Ridge Lutheran Church, Greenwood Elementary and SMARTgirls (Science and Math at the Right Time for Girls).
 Lizanne’s personal interests include her two very active kids, art, photography, pottery, cooking, family and friends.